Introduction

 Secondary Source 1:

-According to Grundman (2013), the parenting style has a positive influence on self-regulation, behavior, and identity development during the adulthood of children.
-Furthermore, his study found that the autonomy support style of parenting results to develop positive identity development, intrinsic motivation, and positive emotional wellbeing in early emerging adulthood.
+According to Grundman (2013), the parenting style has a positive influence on self-regulation, behaviour, and identity development during the adulthood of children.
+Furthermore, his study found that the autonomy support style of parenting results in developing positive identity development, intrinsic motivation, and positive emotional well-being in early emerging adulthood.

-Grundman found in his study that conditional positive regard foresees negative behavioral outcomes in the personality of emerging adults.
-This study found that conditional parenting style has negative outcomes on the behavior of children, while the parental autonomy support has positive outcomes.
+Grundman found in his study that conditional positive regard foresees negative behavioural outcomes in the personality of emerging adults.
+This study found that the conditional parenting style has negative outcomes on the behaviour of children, while parental autonomy support has positive outcomes.

 Secondary Source 2:

-According to Shkurko (2014), the attitudes and behavior of adults are broadly influenced by the parental style.
-During adolescence, children are spending more time with their peers, and more parenting distance has examined.
-Socialization in the emerging adulthood stage is a move into the world where there is less control of parents because in adolescence children are pushed for more autonomy.
-So the role of parents in this stage is vital to control the risk of negative impacts of their peers.
+According to Shkurko (2014), the attitudes and behaviour of adults are broadly influenced by parental style.
+During adolescence, children spend more time with their peers, and more parenting distance has been examined.
+Socialization in the emerging adulthood stage is a move into the world where there is less control of parents because, in adolescence, children are pushed for more autonomy.
+So, the role of parents in this stage is vital to control the risk of negative impacts on their peers.

 According to Shkurko (2014), the parent-children relationship declines, and emerging adults seek to reestablish a family relationship.
-It also possesses a risk of deviant behaviors, so parents need to continue their effects on peer relationships either directly or indirectly.
+It also poses a risk of deviant behaviours, so parents need to continue their effects on peer relationships either directly or indirectly.

 This research revealed an important social and psychological issue of socialization of adolescents with their peers, and it holds both positive and negative outcomes.
 For their mental growth and maturity, it is an important aspect I am keenly interested in this issue to consider it for my thesis.

-Van Harmelen et al., (2016) examined the positive impact of family support on the mental health of adolescents.
-They argued that early life stress has adverse effects on the mental fitness of the younger adults.
+Van Harmelen et al. (2016) examined the positive impact of family support on the mental health of adolescents.
+They argued that early life stress has adverse effects on the mental fitness of younger adults.

-This study found that social support at a young age is negatively related to the depressing indications in which girls and boys are expose to the primary life-stress.
+This study found that social support at a young age is negatively related to the depressing indications in which girls and boys are exposed to primary life stress.
 The positive family environment can benefit the helpless youth that had faced child family hardships or the primary school bullyings.

-The young adults also need support from their family and friends to develop positive self-esteem in early adulthood.
-This study has examined that children who faced early school bullying need more support from their parents to develop positive behavior in their adulthood.
+Young adults also need support from their family and friends to develop positive self-esteem in early adulthood.
+This study has examined that children who faced early school bullying need more support from their parents to develop positive behaviour in their adulthood.

 Works Cited